LimePoint/opschain-docs/docs/reference/concepts/automated-changes.md

 - how automated change rules work
 - how to create, list and delete automated change rules
 - the basics of automated change rules
+- how to diagnose errors in automated change rules

 ## Prerequisites